 - Priority Access Card

 After buying your tickets, you should also go to the Donald Desk (it’s right next to the special ticket desk) or alternatively to the Visitor Relations Desk and ask for the Priority Access Card.
 Disneyland offers a Priority Card to disabled guests to get to the attractions via the wheelchair entrance.
 Here you also have to show your disability ID card or a medical certificate.
 Follow this link to get more information: http://www.disneylandparis.co.uk/guest-services/guests-with-mobility-disabilities/

 I got the Accessibility Guide to Disneyland Paris and the Walt Disney Studios Park which lists all accessible attractions.
 As my hubby would help me to transfer, I had a large choice of possible rides.

-We also did the Disney Railroad Express, Phantom Manor, Autopia, Casey Jr. Train and Slinky Dog.
-All of those require to transfer from your wheelchair.
+We also did the Disney Railroad Express, Phantom Manor, Autopia, Casey Jr. Train, and Slinky Dog.
+All of those require a transfer from your wheelchair.
 Honestly, the Railroad Express wasn’t worth waiting as there is not much to see on the ride.

 Alice’s Labyrinth, Mysteries of Nautilus, Armageddon, Aladdin’s Passage as well as The Dragon Cave are also entirely wheelchair accessible.
 In the evening, we watched the stunning Magic Hours Show!
 Wheelchair users should come early to make it to the dedicated wheelchair area, as it can get very crowded right before the show.
 You really shouldn’t miss it!